Skip to content

 state = martingale.update(p_t)

-if "ville" in state.triggered_alarms:
+if "restarted_ville" in state.triggered_alarms:

 break